1984vc/website/content/docs/founders-handbook/selling-secondaries.md

 {{< callout emoji="💡">}}
-"From my vantage point, the attitude of the investor toward secondary is everything.
+*"From my vantage point, the attitude of the investor toward secondary is everything.
 My lead investor happen to be very supportive of it.
 If I had an investor who was against it, would be a different story.
-Founders should feel out their jnvestors on this, and quite frankly if they are deciding between two investors this should be an interview question"
+Founders should feel out their jnvestors on this, and quite frankly if they are deciding between two investors this should be an interview question"*
--anonymous
+-Series B Founder
 {{< /callout >}}